Main Difference Between Telehealth and Telemedicine

 Telehealth explained

 Telehealth is defined as the use of electronic information as well as telecommunication technologies to basically provide long-distance health support services that are either clinical or non-clinical, which include virtual health care, health administration, public health, patient & professional health-related education, among others.
 Telehealth is typically divided into ‘store-and-forward’ and real-time communication.
 Nowadays, we have efficient remote communication technologies to achieve this objective, and it includes options such as streaming media, video conferencing, mobile devices (tablets or cell phones), and the internet.
 Fortunately, there is a broad range of solutions available in the market enabling remote communication, and one that is worth checking is ezTalks Cloud Meeting app.
-A good example of telehealth offering virtual information to virtual clients would be a patient portal where medical experts use an electronic health record app to distribute medical information to patients.
+A good example of telehealth offering virtual information to virtual clients would be a patient portal where medical experts use an EHR software to distribute medical information to patients.

 Telemedicine defined